hgsherid17/Minigames/README.md

 * Flappy Bird jumping is choppy

 ### Future Expansions:
+* Improve ball movement in Pong
-* Count player's score in flappy bird
+* Count player's score in Flappy Bird
-* Add more drawings to the coloring book
+* Add more drawings to the Coloring Book
+* Make user interface more intuitive
+    * Button to switch between minigames
+    * Button to exit window / return to menu
 * Add music and sound effects
 * Create more minigames
 * Improve visuals